 The book weaves the true story of a mysterious fatal car accident and its aftermath with the science behind attention impediments that will have readers realizing the dangers of driving while distracted.
 According to the book’s back cover, the science of attention can help us answer some of the defining questions of our time: What is technology doing to us?
 Can our minds keep up with the pace of change?
 How can we find balance?

 Richtel, a Pulitzer Prize winner, is a reporter for the "New York Times" where he has covered a wide range of issues.
 He authored a series of articles that drew national acclaim exposing the risks of distracted driving and its root causes, prompting widespread reform.

-Thunder Dog was selected among dozens of books that were nominated by members of the Alliance community, according to Pat Stone, director of Rodman Public Library, who chairs the committee.
+A Deadly Wandering was selected among dozens of books that were nominated by members of the Alliance community, according to Pat Stone, director of Rodman Public Library, who chairs the committee.

-"We would not have the opportunity to bring the author to Alliance if not for the resources provided by our partners, including Rodman Public Library, University of Mount Union, The Greater Alliance Foundation and The Review," Stone said.
-"We are also pleased to report that a number of teachers in the Alliance City Schools, Sebring, Marlington and West Branch local schools have committed to teaching from the book."
+"We would not have the opportunity to bring the author to Alliance if not for the resources provided by our partners, including the Friends of Rodman Public Library, University of Mount Union, The Greater Alliance Foundation and 'The Review,'" Stone said.
+"We are also pleased to report that a number of teachers in area schools have committed to teaching from the book.

 A Deadly Wandering, is available at the University Bookstore and Rodman Public Library for $10.
 Several copies also will be available for checkout at Rodman Public Library and the University of Mount Union Library.